JoshmiFrijo/SpeechRecognition/README.md

 # SpeechRecognition
-Speech recognition system- Extracted features are MFCCs and its derivatives, algorithm used is LVQ
+A speech recognition system using primitive technologies(without using AI) MFCCs, delta MFCCs, delta-delta MFCCs and rms-value of speech signals are extracted and used as features LVQ algorithm is used for classification problem